Representational Alignment Across Model Layers and Brain Regions with Multi-Level Optimal Transport: Representation Similarity between Vision Models and Vision Cortex

 \section{Representation Similarity between Vision Models and Vision Cortex}

 \textbf{Experimental Setup}.
 We assess representational similarity between human visual cortex and vision transformers by comparing fMRI responses with model activations elicited by the same set of stimuli.
 Specifically, we use responses from the Natural Scenes Dataset (\citep{allen2022massive}), focusing on 1,000 shared images viewed by participants in the fMRI experiment.
 The same images are presented to pretrained vision transformers, and layer-wise representations are extracted by averaging patch embeddings across each input.
 Following the approach used in the cortex–cortex analysis, we treat distinct visual areas (V1–V4) as “layers” and individual voxels as “neurons.”
-We then compute both HOT and its rotation-augmented variant (HOT+R) to align cortical responses with model representations.
+We then compute both MOT and its rotation-augmented variant (MOT+R) to align cortical responses with model representations.
 This design enables a direct comparison of hierarchical organization across biological and artificial systems under matched visual input.

 \textbf{Results}.
-Table ~\ref{tab:fmrimodels} reports reconstruction scores for HOT, HOT+R, and corresponding baselines averaged across the four subjects.
-Among all methods, HOT+R achieves the highest reconstruction score, indicating that incorporating rotation is critical for capturing shared structure between cortical and model representations.
-Subject-specific results (Tables ~\ref{tab:vision_fmri} and ~\ref{tab:vision_fmri_rotation}) further confirm this trend, with HOT+R consistently outperforming both vanilla HOT and pairwise baselines.
+Table ~\ref{tab:fmrimodels} reports reconstruction scores for MOT, MOT+R, and corresponding baselines averaged across the four subjects.
+Among all methods, MOT+R achieves the highest reconstruction score, indicating that incorporating rotation is critical for capturing shared structure between cortical and model representations.
+Subject-specific results (Tables ~\ref{tab:vision_fmri} and ~\ref{tab:vision_fmri_rotation}) further confirm this trend, with MOT+R consistently outperforming both vanilla MOT and pairwise baselines.
 Transport plans visualized in Figures ~\ref{fig:subject_1-dinov2-base}– ~\ref{fig:subject_7-vit-mae-huge123456789} reveal partial but inconsistent layer-wise correspondences: in some cases, early cortical regions align with early model layers and higher regions map to deeper layers, while in others the mappings appear noisier.